Heartlands Building Process

 “Peace of Mind”

-- The builder you’ve chosen is a true custom builder.
+- When you choose Heartlands Building Company, you have chosen a true custom builder.

-- The builder you’ve chosen has a passion for carpentry and a commitment to craftsmanship.
+- We have a passion for carpentry and a commitment to craftsmanship.

-- The builder is in your home regularly, making sure things are being done properly.
+- We are in your home regularly, making sure things are being done properly.

-- The builder assists you and coordinates in the design of your home, then articulates your ideas to the carpenters; there are no extra layers and no misunderstandings.
+- The Heartlands team assists you and coordinates in the design of your home, then articulates your ideas to the carpenters.
+This eliminates extra layers and misunderstandings.

-- The builder returns your calls; there is no buffer or middle-man.
+- We return your calls; there is no buffer or middle-man.

-- The builder ensures that you’re a satisfied customer.
+- We ensure that you are a satisfied customer.

-- The builder creates an unforgettable experience of service and craftsmanship.
+- Heartlands creates an unforgettable experience of service and craftsmanship.

 “Confidence in Quality”